jbmi2000/jbmi2000.github.io/_posts/2020-10-04-relationships-did_someone_say_peace_with_complexity.markdown

 ---

-Being a man of a certain age, I'd like to think of myself as fairly knowledgeable in the area of relationships.
-After all, I've had several, the most recent of which is lasting over 23 years and counting.
-With a stretch like that, some might even venture to say that I'm a bit of an expert in the subject.
+I'd like to think of myself as fairly knowledgeable in the area of relationships.
+After all, I've had several, the most recent of which is lasting for a good stretch by current society standards.
+Some might even venture to say that I'm a bit of an expert in the subject.
 I'm not ready to open up a counseling clinic, but I could probably hold my own in a discussion...maybe.

-##### Along came Ruby
+### Along came Ruby

 When I was first introduced to the concept of relationships between classes in Ruby, I thought "piece of cake!
 I got this!"
 Ok, so I was wrong.
 Although, I will say that understanding relationships is not as difficult as I once thought.
 Knowing that there are many different types of class relationships is important, but moreover, how those different relationships effect the tools that your are given to allow your classes to interact.

 There are several different types of relationships that can be used to allow class objects to take ownership and/or be acted upon by other class objects.
 For the purpose of this blog, we will be briefly discussing the has_many/belongs_to pair.

-##### You Belong to Me
+### You Belong to Me

 So I love that Carly Simon hit.
 Though I'll admit to being  a bit more partial to the Michael McDonald and [Anita Baker](https://www.youtube.com/watch?v=DbKRrsDZ4MU) versions.
 Granted, Ruby object relationships aren't quite as sensual, but hey, whatever helps the concept.
 Ha!